YevheniiaPe/Object_decomposition/README.md

 ## Don't forget to give a :star: to make the project popular :)

 ## :boom: The task and what needs to be done?
-- Decompose an object or several objects on the agoda.com website.
+- Decompose an object on the agoda .com website.

 - In the form of a mind map, write out the parameters and values of objects and (break everything down into equivalent classes and boundary values), for example, a search form, a hotel card in the search results, or objects on the hotel details page.